EdmondDantes/BaseException/README.md

 3. Aggregation exceptions within exceptions.
 4. Registration exceptions in the global registry for logging.
 5. Support for the concept of message templates.
+6. Support tags for exceptions (for elastic logging as example).

 **And most importantly: make it all easy and simple ;)**